msr-quarc/Liquid/README.md

 Note that this version of LIQUi|> is limited to a maximum of 22 physical qubits for full state vector simulation.

 If you run into a problem or have a question, you can [post an issue](https://github.com/msr-quarc/Liquid/issues).

-If you don't have access to a WIndows environment, you can use LIQUi|> on a Windows virtual machine.
-See the [Using LIQUi|> on Microsoft Azure](AzureGuide.md) page for directions.